miyag/UiPath.Academy/CertificationQuiz/quiz.md

 - [o] Removing unreferenced variables.
 - [o] Deleting disabled code.
-- [-] ULeaving target applications opened.
+- [-] Leaving target applications opened.

 ---
 ### Q) Which of the following are considered best practices?
 Select all the options that apply.